abraunegg/onedrive/README.md

 Example: `skip_symlinks = "true"`

 Setting this to `"true"` will skip all symlinks while syncing.

+### monitor_interval
+Example: `monitor_interval = "300"`

+By default without configuration, the monitor_interval is set to 45 seconds.
+Set this value to a valid number.
+Setting this value to 300 will run the sync process every 5 minutes.

 ### Selective sync
 Selective sync allows you to sync only specific files and directories.